SalomePlatform/adao/doc/reference.rst

     "ObservationOperator",
     "EvolutionModel", "EvolutionError"*

+  EstimationType
+    This key allows to choose the type of estimation to be performed.
+It can be either state-estimation, named "State", or parameter-estimation, named "Parameters".
+The default choice is "Parameters".

   StoreSupplementaryCalculations
     This list indicates the names of the supplementary variables that can be available at the end of the algorithm.
 It involves potentially costly calculations.
 The default is a void list, none of these variables being calculated and stored by default.
 The possible names are in the following
-     list: ["APosterioriCovariance", "Innovation"].
+    list: ["APosterioriCovariance", "CostFunctionJ", "Innovation"].

 **"ExtendedKalmanFilter"**